wilburluce/ng-component-ideas/README.md

 2) Writing components that only render when necessary.
 Angular's default change detection strategy gives a great out of box experience, but frequently causes needless re-renders.
 When I first looked at the OnPush change detection strategy it looked like going from big guard rails to no guard rails.
-But after digging deeper, I discovered my go-to approach for managing subscriptions (the async pipe) could also assist with OnPush change detection.
+But after digging deeper, I realized my go-to approach for managing subscriptions (the async pipe) could also assist with OnPush change detection.

 ### How to avoid subscribe and unsubscribe.